stroblp/svelte-treeview/README.md

-# A Svelte treeview component
+# A Svelte collapsable treeview component